Psychedelics, Ego Death, and Mystical Experiences

 Unfortunately, childhood can teach us that we sometimes have to trade-off between these desires to get what we want.
 Children trading expression for connection is all too common.
 Blain would argue that we need to embody all of these desires at the same time to live a full, authentic life.

 Similar to Samadhi or Kenshō from Zen Buddhism, it is the feeling of losing our sense of distinct individuality and feeling “oneness” with the universe.
-In certain contexts, this type of experience can be extremely healing, and fill us with a deep sense of connection with those around, nature, and the world
+In certain contexts, this type of experience can be extremely healing, and fill us with a deep sense of connection with those around us, nature, and the world

 But what about the other mystical experiences?

 It’s not uncommon to have a mystical experience where our inner point of consciousness becomes the whole universe.
 It’s a feeling of “I am all and everything”.
-Not to be misconstrued as some sort of conceit, it’s actually just a deep release and embodiment of expression.
+Not to be misconstrued as some sort of conceit, it’s actually just a deep embodiment of expression.

 Sometimes, a mystical experience can become one where we view the world as full of meaning, intention, and direction.
 It’s almost as if the true nature of our life is revealed, and we see the butterfly-effect like patterns behind a bigger picture.
 This is a mystical experience that fills you with purpose.